averykhoo/data-science-training-package/README.md

     *   [ ] the curriculum collates and orders the material needed to cover the syllabus
     *   makes it easy to look for better materials and make updates to the curriculum, while making sure the scope of the training package doesn’t drift too much
-    *   but it’s more effort than I feel is justified right now; after all we’re CSIT not MOE
+    *   but it’s more effort than I feel is justified right now
 *   deep learning in the ML module

 ### added by Avery, maybe we'll look at them someday